SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 <a name="consumer-lifecycle">&nbsp;</a>
 ### Consumer lifecycle

-When a subscription is created, Cumulocity IoT starts to create and forward notifications within the subscription's scope to the Messaging Service subsystem.
+When a subscription is created, {{< product-c8y-iot >}} starts to create and forward notifications within the subscription's scope to the Messaging Service subsystem.
 The Message Service does not necessarily retain these messages; it only retains a subscription topic's messages if the topic is persistent and it has at least one known consumer.